 Expanding energy efficiency programs to help families save money is one way the government addresses Ontario’s rapidly increasing demand for electricity.
 The report, Ontario’s Affordable Energy Future: The Pressing Case for More Power, highlights the challenges the province faces as electricity demand continues to rise.
 It also outlines the government’s comprehensive strategy to meet this demand, which includes an all-of-the-above approach.

 The Independent Electricity System Operator forecasts that electricity demand in Ontario will increase by 75 percent by 2050, equivalent to the needs of four and a half cities the size of Toronto.
-This rise is primarily driven by population growth, new manufacturing facilities, advanced technologies like AI data centers, industry electrification, and electric vehicle charging.
+This rise is primarily driven by population growth, the construction of new manufacturing facilities, the adoption of advanced technologies such as AI data centres, industry electrification, and the expansion of electric vehicle charging infrastructure.

 Here are some key energy efficiency programs available for Ontario homeowners in 2025 to assist in transitioning to energy efficient homes:

 Starting your journey to enhance your home's energy efficiency and take advantage of Ontario's generous programs is simpler than you might realize.
-By following these steps, you can effectively manage the process, enjoy a more comfortable and sustainable home, and save money on your energy bills.
+By following these steps, you can effectively manage the process, enjoy a more comfortable and sustainable home, and reduce your energy bills.

 Here are some tips to help you maximize how much money you can save when you make a greener home: